The Statistical Complexity of Interactive Decision Making: Introduction

 \subsection{Organization}

 The first part of the paper (\pref{sec:framework,sec:algorithm}) presents central results and tools, with preliminaries in \pref{sec:prelims}. \begin{itemize} \item \pref{sec:framework} contains our main results: a universal lower bound for interactive decision making based on the \CompText, and a nearly-matching upper bound via the \AlgText{} (\mainalg) meta-algorithm.
 Combining these results, we provide a characterization of learnability in the \FrameworkShort framework.
 This section also includes extensive discussion and interpretation of the main results. \item Building on this development, \pref{sec:algorithm} provides a toolkit for deriving regret bounds using the \mainalg algorithm, including background on online estimation, general-purpose regret bounds, a Bayesian variant of the \mainalg algorithm, and other extensions. \end{itemize} In the second part of this paper (\pref{sec:examples,sec:bandit,sec:rl}), we apply our general tools to give efficient algorithms and regret bounds for specific examples of interest: \begin{itemize} \item \pref{sec:examples} (Illustrative Examples) serves as a warm-up, and contains detailed examples for the basic multi-armed bandit problem and tabular reinforcement learning.
 For both settings, we carefully show how to upper and lower bound the \CompText and derive efficient algorithms.
 These examples highlight a number of basic techniques which find use in later sections. \item \pref{sec:bandit} (Application to Bandits) applies our techniques to the structured bandit problem.
 We recover efficient algorithms and lower bounds for well-known problems (linear bandits, convex bandits, eluder dimension, and more), then derive new guarantees based on a parameter called the \emph{star number}.\looseness=-1 \item \pref{sec:rl} (Application to Reinforcement Learning) applies our techniques to reinforcement learning with function approximation.
-Highlights here include new, efficient algorithms for reinforcement learning with bilinear classes, and lower bounds for learning with linearly realizable value functions. \end{itemize} We conclude with a contextual extension of the \mainalg algorithm (\pref{sec:contextual}), further related work (\pref{sec:related}), and discussion (\pref{sec:discussion}).
-All proofs are deferred to the appendix unless otherwise stated.
+Highlights here include new algorithms for reinforcement learning with bilinear classes, and lower bounds for learning with linearly realizable value functions.